-The Works Council represents the rights and interests of all employees and facilitates dialogue between the employees and the Management Board.
-If the Board is contemplating decisions substantially affecting the firm, the Works Council has a right of advice.
+The Works Council represents the rights and interests of all employees and facilitates dialogue between employees and the Management Board.
+If the Board is contemplating decisions that will substantial affect the firm, the Works Council has a right of advice.
 If these decisions concern substantial changes relating to employment terms and conditions, the Board can only do so with the Works Council's consent.

-All employees who have been employed for a period of six months by the date of the election are entitled to put themselves forwards for election to the Works Council.
+To be a part of the Works Council, all employees employed for a period of six months by the date of election are entitled to put themselves forward for election.
 All employees are entitled to vote to elect the members of the Works Council.
 Elections will be held in July 2023 for the entire Works Council.